 Music Auditions and Scholarships

-Young musicians who are interested in studying at North Park University’s School of Music as a music major or minor are required to audition for placement.
+Musicians who are interested in studying at North Park University as a music major or minor are required to audition for admission to the music department.
 This audition will also be considered for a scholarship.
 Students who are still deciding on their academic plans, but wish to continue their musical study through lessons and participation in a music ensemble, may also audition for a music scholarship.

 - Maintain appropriate academic standing